jimbobarto/OakTest/README.md

     * String type (required)
         The variable type - currently only Strings but will include at least Dates in the future
     * String value (required)
-        The vaiable value - will replace all references to the varibale name in the test at run time
+        The variable value - will replace all references to the variable name in the test at run time

 ##Assertion Structure